renthraysk/webosd/README.md

 ### OBS Studio

-Use the Browser plugin, with the URL set to [http://localhost:8080/osd/](http://localhost:8080/osd/)
+Use the Browser plugin, with the URL set to [http://localhost:8080/osd/](http://localhost:8080/osd/) for read out, [http://localhost:8080/osd/graph](http://localhost:8080/osd/graph) for a line chart

 ## Settings